 There are numerous benefits to being married to someone of the same personality type, but perhaps the most obvious is that the way you approach the world is the same.
 Your worldviews are consistently aligned.
 You judge the problems of the world, and the solutions to those problems, in the same way.
 There’s never any argument about the basic way you perceive the world, society, and even smaller issues closer to home.
 By and large, you’re on the same page.

-Take, for example, my husband and I’s own childfree stance.
+Take, for example, my husband and my own childfree stance.
 While I’m not saying that every INTP is childfree, we did have remarkably similar thoughts on the matter when we first discussed it while dating.
 We’d arrived at those thoughts independently, but they rather eerily mirrored one another… because we see the world in the same way.

 You know how to relate to one another